-cubicweb-ctl pyramid -D tuto\instance
+cubicweb-ctl start -D tutorial\instance

 We now have a world map displaying the location of our museum on museum pages.
 A lot of things could be done to have a better result, like center the map on the museum, but it's out of the scope of this tutorial.